You bastard, these are my favorite glasses!

 - In Dead in Tombstone, Guerrero kills Snake with a single shot through the eye (allowing Satan to make a 'snake-eyes' pun).

 - In Captain America: The Winter Soldier, Natasha manages to crack the glass of Winter Soldier's goggles with a lucky shot.
 It only seems to annoy him though.
+It should be noted that the glasses are bullet-proof, not his eye, and they get cracked so badly from the shot as to be useless.

 - Happens to Eden as a child in Doomsday.
 She moves up to Eyepatch of Power and a remote-controllable cybernetic eye as an adult.